CL Hellisen

-Cat Hellisen (born 31 May 1977) is the South African author of fantasy novels When the Sea is Rising Red, House of Sand and Secrets, and Beastkeeper..
+CL Hellisen, formerly published as Cat Hellisen, (born 31 May 1977) is the South African author of fantasy novels When the Sea is Rising Red, House of Sand and Secrets, and Beastkeeper..

 Biography

+Early life and education

-Cat Hellisen was born in Cape Town and has lived in Cape Town and Johannesburg, South Africa and Nottingham, England.
+Hellisen was born in Cape Town and has lived in Cape Town and Johannesburg, South Africa and Nottingham, England.
 They currently live in Scotland.
+Hellisen uses "they/them" pronouns.

+They studied at Technikon Witwatersrand before pursuing a literary career.

+Career

+Hellisen became known for speculative fiction aimed at both young adult and adult audiences.
+Their fiction combines fantasy and science fiction elements with socially engaged storytelling.

+Their debut novel, When the Sea Is Rising Red, was published in 2012 and received attention for its dystopian setting and exploration of class divisions and political violence.

+Hellisen later published works including House of Sand and Secrets, Beastkeeper, Cast Long Shadows, and The Girls Who Go Below.

+Their stories frequently feature marginalized characters, folklore-inspired settings, and themes related to trauma, memory, and resilience.

 Awards

 In 2015, Cat Hellisen won the Short Story Day Africa award at the Ake Arts & Book Festival in Nigeria, presented by Prize judge Abubakar Adam Ibrahim, for their story "The Worme Bridge".